You need stress. Everyone does. The right amount of stress (and the hormone it creates) keeps us alert, focused and motivated.

 How to Use the Stress Bucket to Manage Your Stress Levels

-Your bucket is a fixed size.
+Your bucket has a limited capacity.
 And getting rid of every rain cloud over your head is out of your power.
 (It’s healthy to have a few different types of stress in your life.)

 So, what can you do to manage your stress levels?